 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Created with industry involvement from the beginning, this degree will equip you for careers in all aspects of the film and television industries as well as further study and research.
+Our course has been created with industry involvement from the beginning.
+We will equip you for careers in all aspects of the film and television industries as well as further study and research.

 Most jobs in the industry are in-between the scientific and artistic ends, and so our focus on technical knowledge, artistic appreciation and soft skills will give you choices in your career path throughout your life in a changing industry.